-We are a leading personalized medicine company dedicated to being a trusted advisor transforming patient lives through pioneering molecular diagnostics.
-Through our proprietary technologies, we believe we are positioned to identify important disease genes, the proteins they produce, and the biological pathways in which they are involved to better understand the genetic basis of human disease and the role that genes and their related proteins may play in the disease process.
-We believe that identifying biomarkers (DNA, RNA and proteins) will enable us to develop novel molecular diagnostic tests that can provide important information to solve unmet medical needs that will provide better patient outcomes and reduce waste in the healthcare system.
-During the three months ended September 30, 2018, we reported total revenues of \$202.3 million and net loss of \$0.7 million that included income tax expense of \$1.6 million resulting in \$(0.01) diluted earnings per share.
+We are a leading precision medicine company acting as a trusted advisor to transform patient lives through pioneering molecular diagnostics.
+Through our proprietary technologies, we believe we are positioned to identify important disease genes, the proteins they produce, and the biological pathways in which such genes and proteins are involved to better understand the genetic basis of certain human diseases.
+We believe that identifying these biomarkers (i.e., DNA, RNA and proteins) will enable us to develop novel molecular diagnostic tests that can provide important information to solve unmet medical needs.
+During the three months ended December 31, 2019, we reported total revenues of \$195.1 million and net loss of \$8.3 million that included income tax benefit of \$(3.1) million resulting in \$(0.11) diluted earnings per share.
+During the six months ended December 31, 2019, we reported total revenues of \$381.4 million and net loss of \$28.9 million that included income tax benefit of \$(4.8) million resulting in \$(0.39) diluted earnings per share.